imagej/imagej.github.io/pages/Multiview-Reconstruction.md

 Updater.
 Simply update Fiji and the Multiview-Reconstruction pipeline will be available under ' {% include bc content='Plugins | Multiview Reconstruction | Multiview Reconstruction Application' %} '.
-The source code is available {% include github content='TODO' %} , please also report feature requests & bugs there.
+The source code is available {% include github org='bigdataviewer' repo='SPIM\_Registration' %} , please also report feature requests & bugs there.

 To enable GPU hardware accelerated processing, you might want to download the **native CUDA code** for: